ROWLANDS CASTLE HERITAGE CENTRE

 Formally, only the eleven trustees of the registered charity can be its members.
-The purpose of the Heritage Centre, however, is to serve the whole of the local community with the mission of protecting, recording and preparing for the future of the heritage of Rowlands Castle – its countryside and its community.
+The purpose of the Heritage Centre, however, is to serve the whole of the local community and its heritage – its countryside and its community.
+Our mission is to protect, record and prepare for the future of Rowlands Castle

 We have also been seeking a ‘home’ for the museum with one option under consideration being to lease the unused offices in the local Railway Station.
 This would reinforce our mission by creating a ‘Community Hub’.

-The model railway and can be viewed during the open season at Stansted House (from /Easter to September), and is well described on our website;
+The model railway and can be viewed during the open season at Stansted House (from Easter to September), and is described on our website;

 Rowlands Castle Heritage Centre (RCHC) came into being in 2016, in response to an offer to purchase an iconic model railway of the Village at the time of the D-Day Landings, 1944.
 The RCA provided an umbrella for initial discussions and formation of an informal group to initiate the project.
-It aimed at creating both a real and a ‘virtual’ museum, for the model railway and also for local archive material about Village.
+A Working Group was formed aiming at creating both a real and a ‘virtual’ museum, a home for the model railway and for local archive material about Village.
 It successfully registered as a Charity in 2017, thus becoming a legal entity which allows us to lease or buy a building for a museum.

 The RCHC trust and working group are keen to develop relationships with other local museums and related organisations, including the South East Museum Development service and Hampshire County Archives.
-It values the opportunity to use the RCA Magazine and ‘Grapevine’ electronic mail service.
-Is keen to co-operate with the Village Historical Society as well as the Havant Spring Museum.
+It values the opportunity to use the RCA Magazine and ‘Grapevine’ electronic mail service and is keen to co-operate with the Village Historical Society as well as the Havant Spring Museum.

-The website illustrates other key local organisations which have an influence over life in Rowlands Castle which are referred to under ‘Local Contacts’.
+The website illustrates other key local organisations which have an influence over life in Rowlands Castle which are referred to on the website as ‘Local Contacts’.

-In the longer term, RCHC looks forward to providing a local interpretation centre for the South Downs National Park, Stansted House and Foundation, Staunton Country Park as well as the centre of the Village which is a designated ‘Conservation Area’.
+In the longer term, RCHC looks forward to creating a ‘Community Hub’ which provides a local interpretation centre for the South Downs National Park, Stansted House and Foundation, Staunton Country Park as well as the centre of the Village which is a designated ‘Conservation Area’.

 RCHC welcomes the interest of all residents in historical and geographical matters concerning both our environment and the community.
 The website is intended as a window for viewing and understanding our activities and achievements potentially available in every household.

-The model railway and can be viewed during the open season at Stansted House (from /Easter to September), and is well described on the website;
+The model railway and can be viewed during the open season at Stansted House (from Easter to September).
+It is described on the website;